Zach Braff's movie, Michael Douglas & Diane KeatonBy Gerri Miller

 At a bar or bat mitzvah, some synagogues have the custom of directing the blessing at the child.
 Sometimes, a member of the clergy will place their hands on the bat or bar mitzvah's head or shoulder sand say the blessing to them, adding a few personal words as well.
 In other congregations, parents are invited to say the blessing to their child.
 When the blessing is said quietly or more privately, to the bar or bat mitzvah child, the congregation typically does not say "amen" or "kein y'hee ra-tzon" at the end of each line (usually because they are out of earshot).

 Y'var-ekh'cha A-do-nai v'yeesh'm'recha:

 kein y'hee ra-tzon / amen

-May the Lord bless you and protest you:
+May the Lord bless you and protect you:

 May the Lord show you kindness and be gracious to you:

 May the Lord bestow favor upon you and grant you peace:

 May this be God's will / amen